 - Temporary turn off all your antivirus or firewall programs.

 - Download the latest Razer Synapse 2 installer from Razer website.
-Do not use downloads from elsewhere other than Razer official website.

 - Install Razer Synapse 2 and open it.
 It should now be able to detect your mouse, keyboard, headset or Firefly again.